Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: INTRODUCTION

+For the user group that can and wants to stay in cognitive control of their robot, a simple mechanism for recording repetitive motion patterns and replaying them might already be a big support.
+Steering the robot as a mere \textit{tool} through teleoperation, users could flexibly create and personalize their own skill repertoire through programming by demonstration.
+The principal contribution of the paper is a practical integration of \textit{Dynamic Movement Primitives} (DMPs)~\cite{Ijspeert2002},\cite{Ijspeert2013} into the field of assistive robot arms for self-determined recording and playing back of repetitive motion patterns.
+We address the important challenge of formulating start and goal states in an intuitive way for the DMPs during teleoperation and simplify much of the DMPs' complexity associated with time scaling.
+We accompany the paper with an implementation for the ROS~framework~\cite{Quigley2009}, which is available open-source\footnotemark[2] .
 The remaining paper is structured as follows: We briefly describe the principle mechanisms behind DMPs in \sect{sec:theoretical_background} to illustrate our simplifications to the original approach. \sect{sec:manipulator_control} then describes our control interface for the manipulators.
 The core of the paper is \sect{sec:composing_and_using_skills} with the presentation of three skill types and their implementation.
 We evaluate and discuss them in \sect{sec:experiments_and_results}, and provide an overall conclusion in \sect{sec:conclusions}.